-NOTE 2 JSO 15193 [16] recommends that if an internationally recognized reference measurement procedure for the measurand exists, it should be included in commutability investigation, reference data data related to a property of an object, or to a system of components of known composition or structure, obtained from an identified source, critically evaluated, and verified for accuracy
+NOTE 2 ISO 15193 [16] recommends that if an internationally recognized reference measurement procedure for the measurand exists, it should be included in commutability investigation.

 NOTE 3 In clinical chemistry, manufacturers' working calibrator(s) and end-user calibrator(s) are not typically required to be commutable, but their capacity for transferring trueness from a commutable reference material used as a higher order calibrator to the values assigned to clinical samples using an end-user measurement procedure must be assured.